badasswp/display-site-notification-bar/readme.txt

 == Installation ==

 1. Go to 'Plugins > Add New' on your WordPress admin dashboard.
-2. Search for 'Site Notification Bar' plugin from the official WordPress plugin repository.
+2. Search for 'Display Site Notification Bar' plugin from the official WordPress plugin repository.
 3. Click 'Install Now' and then 'Activate'.
-4. To get started, head over to the Site Notification Bar options page and configure your settings of choice.
+4. To get started, head over to the Display Site Notification Bar options page and configure your settings of choice.
 5. That's it!
-You're all set to start using the Site Notification Bar plugin.
+You're all set to start using the Display Site Notification Bar plugin.
 6. Head over to your home page to see your notification bar in place.

 == Description ==